Zetison/ASIGA/README.md

 - Cube (model = 'Cube')

 ## Overview of available methods
-The main emphesis is acoustic scattering using plane wave (applyLoad = 'planeWave') in which the following cases are implemented
+The main emphasis is acoustic scattering using plane wave (applyLoad = 'planeWave') in which the following cases are implemented
 - Bistatic scattering (scatteringCase = 'BI')
 - Monostatic scattering (scatteringCase = 'MS')
 - Frequency sweep (scatteringCase = 'Sweep')